 And after those losses, Hearns never stopped asking for rematches with both men.
-It says a lot that Hagler never wanted to see Tommy in the ring ever again, and that Leonard avoided doing so for more than eight years, agreeing to a return only after Hearns had looked totally washed up against Iran Barkley and James Kinchen.
-Both could have made millions fighting “The Hitman” a second or third time, but neither was anxious to face again a boxer who was a true warrior, ruthless, vicious and powerful.
-Tommy sported a wicked left jab, a devastating right hand, killer instinct to spare and a passion for combat.
-At his best, he was more than formidable; he was terrifying.
+It says a lot that Hagler had no interest in locking up with Tommy again, and that Leonard avoided doing so for more than eight years, agreeing to a return only after Hearns looked washed up against Iran Barkley and James Kinchen.
+Both could have made millions fighting “The Hitman” a second or third time, but neither was anxious to face again a determined competitor who sported a wicked left jab, a devastating right hand, killer instinct to spare and a passion for combat.
+At his best, Hearns was more than formidable; he was terrifying.

 But not invincible.
-Hearns chin was dependable but a bit on the shaky side, and while that was the chink in Tommy’s armour which led to his losses to Hagler and Leonard, it also translated into serious thrills and surprises for boxing fans.
+Tommy’s chin was generally dependable but a bit on the shaky side, and while that was the chink in his armour leading to his defeats to Hagler and Leonard, it also translated into serious thrills and surprises for boxing fans.
 A Thomas Hearns fight was never boring; many were truly electrifying, even when you didn’t expect it.
 And more than once a bout that looked to be in Tommy’s back pocket was snatched away by a single devastating blow crashing into his mandible.

 It almost happened against Juan Roldan when they clashed for the vacant WBC middleweight title.
 Hearns — who had previously taken belts at welterweight, super welterweight and light heavyweight — was favoured to add a major milestone to his Hall of Fame career and be the first ever to win four divisional world titles.
 His advantages in height and reach and superior boxing skills were thought to give him a decided advantage.
 But at the opening bell the tough Argentinian, who had given Hagler a rough battle back in ’84 and had stopped Kinchen six months before, stormed out of his corner and forced Tommy into a toe-to-toe slugfest.

-Using deft upper body movement, Tommy slipped a series of power punches, clinched to buy time, and then suddenly went on the offensive, letting his hands go.
-Roldan walked into a huge right that stopped him short and seconds later Hearns dug in with two big lefts to the body.
+Using deft upper body movement, Tommy slipped a series of power punches, clinched to buy time, and then abruptly Hearns started firing huge shots with both hands.
+Roldan walked into a right that stopped him short and seconds later Hearns dug in with two big lefts to the body.
 Now it was Roldan’s turn to look like he was worn down and ready to go.
 And no one had to ask Hearns twice.
 Coming out of a clinch initiated by the Argentinian, Tommy slammed home another vicious left to the belly and then a crushing right to the head.
 Roldan toppled in sections, face first, and didn’t even try to get up, only rolling onto his back as referee Mills Lane finished the count.

 How appropriate, how fitting, that a win which set a new record, and further secured the ring immortality of Thomas “Hit Man” Hearns, was not just a thrilling, back-and-forth shoot-out, but a battle that saw Tommy almost fall to defeat.
 Once again “The Motor City Cobra” displayed his awesome power and will to win, but also his vulnerability, and the courage to fight past it and emerge victorious.
 And once again he gave fight fans more than their money’s worth.

 Boxing’s first four division king.
 Four world titles in four weight classes.
 A victory that cemented the status of Thomas Hearns as an all-time great.
 But it didn’t come easy.
-Not by a long shot. — Robert Portis
+Not by a long shot. — Michael Carbert

 Painting of Thomas Hearns by Damien Burton.